DreliasJackCarter/PSXifyBlender2.8/README.md

 # Limitations :
 * The script was currently tested on Blender 2.91.
 I mentionned Blender 2.8 to talk about recent versions of Blender.
-* Walls, Floor and any long models passing behind the camera need to be subdivided at least a little.
+* Walls, Floor and any long models passing behind the camera need to be subdivided at least a little (For instance, the early test room walls and floor have been tiled).
 * Objects must be Modifier free.
 Mirror, Array and such interfere with number of vertex.
 * Ensure to backup your Blender file to prevent any damage.
+* Eevee rendering is fast but randomly crashes.
+Cycles seems more stable but renders a bit slower.
+* Light sources are not handled yet.